Travel Speech Language Pathologist Jobs

 Make a Difference as a Travel SLP

-As a speech language pathologists (SLPs), you'll be a true a problem-solver.
+As a speech language pathologist (SLP), you're a true a problem-solver.
 These heroes' roles involve working with individuals to find solutions to communication and language disorders, ranging from speech sounds, language, social communication, cognitive-communication, to swallowing disorders in both children and adults.

 An SLP is a highly-trained professional who evaluates and treats children and adults who have difficulty with speech, i.e., the “how-to” of talking—the coordination of the muscles and movements necessary to produce sound.
 People who are deaf or have some other form of hearing loss or those with any sort of language disorder can find it more difficult to communicate through speaking.
 This trouble with language may lead them to struggle with understanding what they hear and see in their environment.
-That’s where you come in; the work of a speech language pathologist is crucial to helping these individuals lead better and healthier lives.
+That’s where you come in; proper speech therapy is crucial to helping these individuals lead better and healthier lives.

-An SLP also evaluates and treats children and adults who have difficulty swallowing food or liquid.
+An SLP also has the clinical skills to evaluate and treat children and adults who have difficulty swallowing food or liquid.
 Speech language pathologists can help identify what part of the swallowing process is making it difficult for someone to eat (e.g., chewing, manipulating food with the tongue, coordinating mouth and throat structures and muscles, breathing appropriately while eating).

 Typical SLP Job Responsibilities:

-- Collaborate with other professionals to provide optimal care for patients with communication or swallowing disorders.
+- Collaborate with other healthcare professionals to provide optimal care for patients with communication or swallowing disorders

-- Teach patients exercises or strategies to improve communication skills or swallowing abilities.
+- Provides individuals with speech therapy exercises to practice, teaches patients techniques to improve communication skills or swallowing abilities

 Medical Traveler Compliance & Licensure

 Being a travel SLP can help you achieve the career you’ve always wanted, but what if your dream job is asking for certifications you don’t have?
 Fusion can help you with that!
-We can help you find therapy training, licensing, and certifications to help you take your career forward, and financial assistance to help you get there.
+We’re there through your entire travel journey to help you find therapy training, state license, and certifications to help you take your career forward, and financial assistance to help you get there.

 Degrees and Certifications

 Licenses and certifications can leave you scratching your head when you should be stoked about traveling.
 We want you to know exactly what you’re getting into.
-Since degrees and certifications depend on your modality and specialty, Fusion’s compliance experts work with your recruiter and the facility to make sure that you have all relevant credentials required for our traveling therapy jobs.
+Fusion’s compliance team are experts in the allied travel space, and they work with your recruiter and the facility clinical manager through the credentialing process to make sure that you have all relevant credentials required for traveling SLP jobs.